GTMD 2024

-Thanks to YOU, our generous donors, We are able to provide a safe and natural environment for displaced wildlife
+Thanks to YOU, our generous donors, Wild Paws is able to provide a safe and natural environment for displaced wildlife

 Daphne, our sweet special needs coyote Her story